 Personal details: When registered in the British Academy Flexi-Grant® GMS, a user has the option to add or update personal information such as contact details, log-in details (including email address and password), interests, research and employment details, at any time.
 This does not form part of the specific application form for any individual scheme but represents a personal record of your account in the system.
 Please keep this information up to date.

-Plain text: If entering plain text, please avoid using symbols as some may not be accepted by the British Academy GMS.
-You should generate and view a PDF of your application to check that the application appears as you want it to by clicking on print application.
+Plain text: If entering plain text, please avoid using symbols as some may not be accepted by Flexi-Grant: This includes the following symbols: < >

 Submission: You will not be able to submit your application until you have completed each section in full.
-You should submit your application for approval by a designated approver at your host organisation at least 5 working days before the closing date to allow for your host organisation’s administrative procedures.
-We strongly advise that you allow enough time for your nominated contributors to provide their reference in the system and to allow your institution enough time to approve your application.
+You should submit your application for approval by your employing organisation at least five working days before the closing date to allow for your organisation’s administrative procedures.
+You should also check whether your institution has its own internal deadlines.

 Guidance: In the tables below, you will find in the left-hand column each question as set out in the application sections and in the right-hand column useful guidance on its completion.

 Further clarification: If any of this advice is unclear, or you need further information, please do not hesitate to seek clarification from the British Academy’s Research Funding Office (contact details at the end of these notes).